Merely a reconnaissance mission and not a battle. How is this all looking?

 From just watching a few minutes of this TV show, I began to identify with situations some of the kids were going through.
 The show made me laugh at times but I felt uncomfortable and even quite sad at other points in the show.
 I really felt for these kids and rooted for them to find the right answers to make them happy.
 Some of the traits they have and are dealing with – are traits I still carry with me to this day and will be the same for many others still living out their childhood.
 For example:

 - I remember not wanting to be in a group and feeling uncomfortable doing things that I did not already know about or had checked out myself first beforehand and knew them to be okay.
+I am very independent, still hold back from groups and will quickly revert to doing my own thing.

 - I was an introverted and imaginative child.
 I preferred to play alone with Lego, creating symmetrical and complex structures.
 I would fight anyone who tried to take Lego pieces and refused to share them with other kids.
+I still conceive solitary ideas, making my own designs and developing concepts which I then struggle to share – and find it difficult when taking suggestions/input/criticism from others.

+- I can join in, but on my own terms and still struggle to play along to someone else's rules.
 I will always have an out – and prefer to do it my way (which is always the best way in my opinion).

+- I lack compassion and struggle to show empathy towards others, as I prefer solitary play.
 I will back away from emotional situations/confrontations and find it difficult to identify with my own emotions.
 I lack the ability to catch feelings & emotions before they attach themselves to a situation and develop into a mood or physical manifestations.

+- I'm fiercely competitive - and will get an edge any way I can.
 I always follow a pre-thought-out plan and maintain a cunning mindset in order to beat the system and anybody who gets in my way with everything I do - this permeates through every waking moment - even down to trivialities like how I get a privileged position on the tube in the rush hour.

+- I have boundless energy, will play hard with others and fight back when encountering an equal.
 I grew up on a council estate, I've fought bullies and learned to fight back from an early age so as not to let anyone take advantage of me.
 This has created someone who can't let go easily.
 But I do manage to command respect and will give it back to those who show it to me.

 Personality Types

-As well as recognising these above character traits, just from seeing parallels in some of the situations the kids experienced on the TV show - I also have the Myers Briggs model to measure against, showing preferences towards: INTJ, INTPENTJ or ENTP - depending on the day and with whom I take the test with.
+As well as recognising these above character traits, just from seeing parallels in some of the situations the kids experienced on the TV show - I also have the Myers Briggs model to measure against, showing preferences towards: INTJ, INTP, ENTJ or ENTP - depending on the day and with whom I take the test with.

 In a team situation, according to Meredith Belbin, I also have a Completer-Finisher mindset.
 This makes me a taskmaster both to myself and directed at colleagues, rendering me unwilling to delegate or take criticism from others, at times appearing absent-minded or having a lack of concern about taking breaks or letting-up on pressure for the rest of the team to achieve goals I've set.